 - Leave Travel Concession (LTC) is a tax exemption provided on the actual travel costs of the employee as well as their dependents.
 LTC is applicable only on travel within India.

-Thus, it is only if you understand exactly how your CTC works that you can successfully plan your investments and file for tax returns and get the excess money you paid as tax, back in your bank account!
+Thus, it is only if you understand exactly how your CTC works that you can successfully carry out tax planning by investing in tax saving investments and file for tax returns and get the excess money you paid as tax, back in your bank account!

 Ah….
 You can almost smell the new car seat, can’t you?